 Tip: Communicate the Importance of Culture

-Each touchpoint in the onboarding process needs to communicate your company culture and, as mentioned earlier in this blog, this includes the application process all the way through to an employee’s retirement.
+Each touchpoint in the onboarding process needs to communicate your company culture and, as mentioned earlier in this blog, this includes the application process, the first-day welcome kit and all the way through to an employee’s retirement.
 From day one through their last day, employees expect and deserve a consistent, branded experience just like customers.

 Company culture is at the heart of why people choose to work for (or do business with) a company.
 A major technology conglomerate like Google or Apple needs to have company cultures that inspire and motivate employees to strive for success at all levels.
 These companies are expected to have the latest technology while providing a comfortable work environment that feels like working at a much smaller company.